DB Functions

 When E1 contains “test”, this results in “a test”.

-Modifications of DBFunc Behavior
+Modifications of DBFunc Behaviour

 There are some options to modify